-We are pleased to share our 2019 Sustainability Report - our second consecutive annual public reporting effort for 145 King Street West.
+We are pleased to share our 2019 Sustainability Report - our second consecutive annual public reporting effort for 200 King Street West.

-In addition to an expanded tenant engagement program in 2019, we were proud to achieve ENERGY STAR certification for the first time at 145 King Street West.
+In addition to an expanded tenant engagement program in 2019, we were proud to achieve ENERGY STAR certification for the second year in a row at 200 King Street West.
 In late 2019 we were recognized with a Commercial Real Estate Trailblazers (CREST) Collaboration Award as part of the BOMA Toronto race2reduce initiative.
 This unique award recognized our property's participation in a QuadReal-specific energy reduction campaign and engagement effort with our Toronto office tenants during Earth Hour 2019.